B7TxSpeed/HideGroupNecro/README.md

 ## Changelog

+* Version 1.3.1: Improve performance of subclassing check.
-* Version 1.3.0: Fix siphon for subsclassing.
+* Version 1.3.0: Fix siphon for subclassing.
 * Version 1.2.6: Fix a necro-specific issue on multi-instances fights, such as SE Chimera boss fight (special thanks to Lulu_Laventus for testing).
 Add a debug toggle option in the menu.
 * Version 1.2.5: Add chinese translation (done by justjavac).
 * Version 1.2.4: Fix showing group members immediately after disabling HideGroup.